This page was updated on 14 January 2021. To view changes, please see page updates

 The Circles of safety and support tool may be helpful when exploring the social support network for carers.
 The safety and support network of a carer is just as important as a child’s safety and support network in that it forms the ‘village’ around the child in care.

-It may be made up of people such as extended family, friends and community members who will work with the carers and involved professionals to develop and maintain a plan to ensure the child’s long-term safety, belonging and wellbeing are met during the placement.
+It may be made up of people such as extended family, friends and community members who will work with the carers and involved professionals to develop and maintain a plan to ensure the child’s long-term safety, belonging and wellbeing are met during the care arrangement.

 The network also provides support to the carers, with people with whom the carer can debrief confidentially, as well as the network that provides babysitters for the children (among other support strategies).